 - 1992 - The Student Activities Building (SAC) was constructed.
 The SAC has become a favorite gathering place for students, and includes fitness equipment, a walking track, basketball and volleyball courts and facilities for seminars and special programs.

 - 1994 - Terra Technical College became Terra State Community College in the summer of 1994.
 The Associate of Arts and Associate of Science were added to the Associate of Applied Science degrees granted by Terra.

 - 1996 - The 58,000-square-foot Engineering Building opened during winter quarter.
-The Engineering and Industrial Technologies Division is located here, as are labs for chemistry, physics, plastics, robotics and computer-aided design.
+The Engineering, Technologies & Mathematics Division is located here, as are labs for chemistry, physics, plastics, robotics and computer-aided design.

 - 1997 - Terra's newest addition, the Early Learning Center, was completed.
 The Center provides a learning laboratory for the Early Childhood Education Program and child care facility for area families and for the children of Terra students.

 - 2010 – The Skilled Trade Center was completed.
 This state-of-the-art facility, which opened in October of 2010, houses the HVAC, automotive, and welding programs among others.
 The 23,225 sq. ft. building also houses five classrooms, faculty and staff offices as well as a student lounge.